jnozzi/cocoadev.com/markdown/ObjectiveCParser.md

 http://code.google.com/p/parce/

 Maybe the grammar would be useful since it's for YACC.
-(I'm sorry the rest of the project is pretty hopeless; it was mooted by Objective-C 2 and the improved code completion in Xcode 3.) -- General/BrentGulanowski
+(I'm sorry the rest of the project is pretty hopeless; it was mooted by Objective-C 2 and the improved code completion in Xcode 3.) -- BrentGulanowski